ubicucsd/bootcamp_18_19/1_CommandLine.md

 I set up accounts for everyone based on the usernames from last time.
 Click [here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) for the list of usernames.

+***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
+This is how we will connect to EC2.

 **Windows:** Open putty, paste ```my_username@ec2-52-15-126-191.us-east-2.compute.amazonaws.com``` into the Host Name section and select port 22 and SSH on that same page.
 Type a name under Saved Sessions and click the Save icon on the right.
 Now, press Open and type your username and password when prompted.

 **Mac or Linux:** Right click anywhere and click open terminal.
 You should see a prompt that looks something like  ```mchernys@mchernys-ThinkPad-T430:~/Desktop$```.
 Next, copy paste this command into the terminal and press enter ```ssh my_username@ec2-52-15-126-191.us-east-2.compute.amazonaws.com```.
 Note: use Ctrl-shift-V to paste into terminal.
 Please replace "your-username" with your actual username.
 Save the command you used somewhere so you can copy paste it in the future.